-The band is Tim Steward, Kellie Lloyd, Dean Shwereb and Darek Mudge.
+The band is Tim Steward, Kellie Lloyd and Darek Mudge, with Phil Usher on the drums.
 We formed in 1991.
 Yeah it’s a long time; too late to stop now.

 Screamfeeder.
-A noisy pop/indie rock band from Brisbane.
-Lovers of loud and beautiful music since the day they were each conceived, they have been compared to all the greats; Husker Du, The Jam, GBV and The Who.
+A noisy pop/indie rock band from Australia.
+Lovers of loud and beautiful music since they were each conceived, they have been compared to all the greats; Husker Du, The Jam, The Replacements and The Who.
 Contradictions and dualities abound within Screamfeeder, and therein lies their beauty.